Collection Manager Overview

 Each adapter has its own configuration file; all the configuration files are similar in structure.
-For a sample RAG adapter configuration file, see ragadapter.conf File.
+For a sample RAG adapter configuration file, see the "ragadapter.conf File" section.

-The JDBC adapter receives RDRs, processes them, and stores the records in a database.
+The Java Database Connectivity (JDBC) adapter receives RDRs, processes them, and stores the records in a database.

 This adapter is designed to be compatible with any database server that is JDBC-compliant, and transforms the records accordingly.
 The JDBC adapter can be configured to use a database operating on a remote machine.

 The JDBC adapter is preconfigured to support the following databases: